zencart/zencart/README.md

 Documentation
 -------------
-Use your browser to open the [/docs/index.html](https://www.zen-cart.com/docs/index.html) page for links to documentation and the [Implementation Guide](https://www.zen-cart.com/docs/implementation-guide-v156.pdf).
+Use your browser to open the [/docs/index.html](https://www.zen-cart.com/docs/index.html) page for links to release documentation and the [Implementation Guide](https://www.zen-cart.com/docs/implementation-guide-v156.pdf).
+A storeowner documentation repository also exists at [docs.zen-cart.com/user/](https://docs.zen-cart.com/user/).

 Developer Documentation
 -----------------------
 Developers wishing to contribute to the Zen Cart&reg; core code may fork the [zencart/zencart](https://github.com/zencart/zencart) repository on github and issue Pull Requests from their own feature branches.
-For detailed help on using github, forking, branching, and contributing see [Contributing to Zen Cart code](http://docs.zen-cart.com/Contributing/).
+For detailed help on using github, forking, branching, and contributing, see [Contributing to Zen Cart code](https://docs.zen-cart.com/dev/contributing/).

-Visit [docs.zen-cart.com](https://docs.zen-cart.com/Developer_Documentation/) for guidance on issues relevant to developers.
+Visit [docs.zen-cart.com/dev/](https://docs.zen-cart.com/dev/) for guidance on issues relevant to developers.
 This documentation site is very new, but content will be added over time.

 Developers wishing to contribute documentation should fork [zencart/documentation](https://github.com/zencart/documentation) and contribute PRs.